-History of the Commission
+History of our Commission

 The Early Years

 By 1908, Calgary’s court system had greatly improved and the city had started to turn its mind towards preventing the police from being used for private political interests.
-Other cities across North America had already adopted the police commission model, but with varying results.
+Other cities had already adopted the police commission model, but with varying results.

-Desiring a more professional and less politicized approach to police oversight, the Calgary Herald published editorials calling on the city to find a better model.
+Desiring a more professional and less politicized approach to police governance, the Calgary Herald published editorials calling for a better model.
 Pushing for more distance from council, one editorial stated that, “there are certain portions of a civic administration that are better kept apart from elections, and the police force is one of them.”

-The Herald’s public calls for a new police leadership model became even louder when, in 1914, the company’s newsies went on strike and the police chief did not crack down on union activities after the company’s newsies went on strike.
+The Herald’s public calls for a new police governance model became even louder when, in 1914, the police chief did not crack down on union activities after the company’s newsies went on strike.

-Commissions Come to Alberta
+Police Commissions Come to Alberta

 A Commission Comes to Calgary

 In October 1933, council passed a motion from Alderman William Ayer Lincoln to explore creating a police commission.
 A council committee recommended after two months of studying other cities that Calgary adopt the model.

 The first Calgary Police Commission meeting was held on May 11, 1934.